-Though Daenerys Targaryen turned out to be a career-changing role for Clarke, she admitted that it wasn't always easy.
-Between all of the nudity required of her character, and an infamous rape scene, Clarke's early days on the series could be trying.
+Though Daenerys Targaryen turned out to be a career-changing role for Clarke, the actress admitted that her early days on set weren’t easy.
+On her very first day of filming, she fell off of a horse in front of the crew and, humiliated, cried.
+Plus, there was all the nudity required of her character—not to mention an infamous rape scene.
 "Once, I had to take a little time out," she told Esquire of filming the first season.
 "I said I needed a cup of tea, had a bit of a cry, and was ready for the next scene."

 Sophie Turner, who plays Sansa Stark, adopted Zunni, the Northern Inuit dog that played her pet direwolf on the series’ first season.
 “Growing up I always wanted a dog, but my parents never wanted one,” Turner told Coventry Telegraph in 2013.
 “We kind of fell in love with my character’s direwolf, Lady, on set.
 We knew Lady died and they wanted to re-home her.
 My mum persuaded them to let us adopt her.”
 Sadly, Zunnie passed away in 2017.

 12. Eating the “horse heart” was terrible for Emilia Clarke.